D3SOX/arch-guide/docs/tweaks/README.md

 ### System

-I recommend Timeshift to backup your system.
+I recommend Timeshift to back up your system.
 Install it with
 ```
 yay -S timeshift cronie
 systemctl enable --now cronie